 Wellness is a personal experiment of frequency.
 The state of wellness is the balance of collecting well moments versus unwell moments.
 For me, sitting in the Atlanta traffic would be considered an unwell moment.
 However, taking advantage of that time I am around people that will never see me again; to sing my favorite song with a young person for me is experiencing a well moment.

 The more well moments I collect, the more positive changes affect the way I experience the world.
 There are many ways to collect more well moments that ultimately bring us closer to the feeling of “I’m doing well.”

 People often use the word “well” to describe state of neutrality, however being well is better than that.
 Feeling well is feeling good and many times we cancel those moments out when this state is challenged.
 Negative things can happen to us but with some practice we can learn how to come back to being well because most of our negative moments are prolonged by our own thoughts and we continue to feed negative feelings.
 We then remember those negative feeling more because we tend to emphasize them with more time and energy.
 It is when we collect more positive moments and put longer times of feelings such as joy, and achievement, we are strengthening our wellness.
 We recognize that a bad situation is bad however we should recognize the good situations that fosters joy and personal growth.

 What are some of the steps and tools needed to build a healthy well-being?

 Here are some examples that have helped millions of people achieve greater wellness:

 Social Wellness: It is a fact that we are pack animals!
 We need to feel connected.
-We care for others and we cannot deny how good it feels when others care about us.
+We care for others, and we cannot deny how good it feels when others care about us.
 Social wellness brings with it great powers of healing and personal growth.
 It makes us resilient.
-The feeling that you matter and that you belong is the very foundation of wellness because as long as we are able to connect with others our anxieties are lessened greatly.
+The feeling that you matter and that you belong is the very foundation of wellness because as long as we can connect with others our anxieties are lessened greatly.
 Make it your mission to connect with people and dedicate meaningful and enjoyable time with others.